jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 ## Introduction

-[Jekyll](http://jekyllrb.com) is a static site generator created by [Tom Preston Werner](http://tom.preston-werner.com/).
-This open source project is maintained by a core team led by [Parker Moore](https://byparker.com/) and by the community.
+[Jekyll](http://jekyllrb.com) is a static site generator developed in Ruby and created originally by [Tom Preston Werner](http://tom.preston-werner.com/).
+The source code is [available on Github](https://github.com/jekyll/jekyll).

 Jekyll allows you to create websites based on dynamic templates (coded with [Liquid](http://liquidmarkup.org/)) and content files written in (YAML / Markdown / HTML / JSON / CSV).
 There is no database involved.
 Based on content and template files, Jekyll will generate and entirely static website that can then be deployed on any type of hosting or on [Github Pages](https://pages.github.com/).

-Jekyll is written in Ruby.
 The most common workflow is to generate your site locally and to publish the generated static files.
 The main advantages of a static site generator can be summarized as follows:

 - Everything is file based so your entire website can be full version controlled with tools like Git.
 - Simple static files are incredibly easy to host and make for fast and performant websites